Who are we?

 We will recruit more staff as we grow but will always maintain a lean, agile team so that we can respond quickly and focus on the Alliance’s overall mission.

-A former Senior Civil Servant and charity leader with high level skills and experience in policy development, relationship building, business development, and the delivery of Government and charity programmes.
-Adam is also Chair of the Autism Education Trust, supporting the education sector to help autistic children and young people thrive.
+Adam is a former Senior Civil Servant and charity leader with experience in policy development, relationship building, business development, and the delivery of Government and charity programmes.

 A former EA with experience in the education, finance, law and charity sectors, Alice has also trained and worked in special educational needs.
 Alice also has over 10 years’ experience as a SEND home educator, advocating for her own and many other families to achieve successful outcomes.